 Then, there’s the danger of the temptation to go with the lowest bidder when you start the development process by trying to determine the bottom line.
 Obviously, budgetary constraints are a factor in any development project and they need to be taken into account.
 But when you start with the price, the pull of lower prices can be strong, despite the fact that they often mean working with second-rate teams and could ultimately mean a longer, less successful development process for your project.

-It certainly isn’t as quick and easy as issuing an RFP, but companies with software outsourcing needs would be well advised to avoid the easy path and take the time to look for true partners, not just the lowest bidder.
+It certainly isn’t as quick and easy as issuing an RFP, but companies with technology outsourcing needs would be well advised to avoid the easy path and take the time to look for true partners, not just the lowest bidder.
 Getting referrals, researching online, having honest-to-god conversations with the folks at potential vendor firms—these things take time and effort, but the end result will likely be a better match.

 The discovery process can be used as a dry run; a test of sorts to determine both how well this vendor works for you and precisely what you need to hire this vendor to do.
-It’s more effort and more up-front cost, but in the long run you may save money, and you’re far more likely to end up with a software solution that actually solves the problems you set out to solve.
+It’s more effort and more up-front cost, but in the long run you may save money, and you’re far more likely to end up with a solution that actually solves the problems you set out to solve.